 Promotional hats can help them attract potential residents.

 Find these people and organizations in your area and reach out to them to discuss the benefits headwear can bring to their business.

 Again, don’t be afraid to ask for additional contacts.
 Flex your networking muscles to maximize your selling potential.

 The real estate market is a multi-billion-dollar enterprise.
 Between our headwear and your customer service skills, you should have no problem securing your piece of the market share.

 For more information on selling caps to real estate companies, order your own Business Development Kit.

+Don't forget to check out the first blog in this series.
 Is there a specific industry you would like to see covered by a future kit or blog series?
 Let us know your thoughts in the comments below.
 Don’t forget to follow us on Facebook, LinkedIn, and Twitter for updates.